johnbillion/wp-compat/readme.md

 ## Ignoring errors

+You can ignore an error from this extension by using its error identifier.
+For full information, see [the PHPStan guide to ignoring errors](https://phpstan.org/user-guide/ignoring-errors).

+### Functions and methods

 If your code is correctly guarded with a valid `function_exists()` or `method_exists()` check then an error won't be triggered.

-You can ignore an error from this extension by using its error identifiers.
-For full information, see [the PHPStan guide to ignoring errors](https://phpstan.org/user-guide/ignoring-errors).

 ```php
 // @phpstan-ignore WPCompat.functionNotAvailable